francescovogelezang/DGA/chapter3.md

 (4) the data intermediary shall facilitate the exchange of the data in the format in which it receives it from the data holder and shall convert the data into specific formats only to enhance interoperability within and across sectors or if requested by the data user or where mandated by Union law or to ensure harmonisation with international or European data standards;

-(5) the data intermediary may offer tools capable of analysis, aggregation, improving the quality or conversion of data to data holders or data users, and those tools shall be used only at the explicit request or approval of the data holder and third-party tools offered in that context shall not use data for purposes other than those requested or approved by the data holder;
+(4a) the data intermediary may offer tools capable of analysis, aggregation, improving the quality or conversion of data to data holders or data users, and those tools shall be used only at the explicit request or approval of the data holder and third-party tools offered in that context shall not use data for purposes other than those requested or approved by the data holder;

-(6) the data intermediary shall have procedures in place to prevent and monitor potential fraudulent or abusive practices in relation to access to data from parties seeking access through their services;
+(5) the data intermediary shall have procedures in place to prevent and monitor potential fraudulent or abusive practices in relation to access to data from parties seeking access through their services;

-(7) the data intermediary shall ensure a reasonable continuity of provision of its services and, in the case of services which ensure storage of data, shall have sufficient guarantees in place that allow data holders and data users to obtain access to and to retrieve their data in case of insolvency of the provider;
+(6) the data intermediary shall ensure a reasonable continuity of provision of its services and, in the case of services which ensure storage of data, shall have sufficient guarantees in place that allow data holders and data users to obtain access to and to retrieve their data in case of insolvency of the provider;

+(6a) the data intermediary shall avoid lock-in effects and shall ensure interoperability with other data sharing services to the extent technically reasonable, in particular as regards data formats and other data standards;

-(8) the data intermediary shall put in place adequate technical, legal and organisational measures in order to prevent transfer or access to non-personal data that is unlawful under Union law;
+(7) the data intermediary shall put in place adequate technical, legal and organisational measures in order to prevent transfer or access to non-personal data that is unlawful under Union law;

-(9) the data intermediary shall take measures to ensure a high level of security, including state-of-the-art cybersecurity standards, for the storage, processing, and transmission of non-personal data and the intermediary shall further ensure the highest level of security, including state-of-the-art cybersecurity, for the storage and transmission of competitively sensitive information; the data intermediary shall inform the competent authority without delay of any security breach that jeopardises the security of data;
+(8) the data intermediary shall take measures to ensure a high level of security, including state-of-the-art cybersecurity standards, for the storage, processing, and transmission of non-personal data and the intermediary shall further ensure the highest level of security, including state-of-the-art cybersecurity, for the storage and transmission of competitively sensitive information; the data intermediary shall inform the competent authority without delay of any security breach that jeopardises the security of data;

-(10) the data intermediary shall ensure compliance with the Union and national law, in particular rules on competition and data protection;
+(9) the data intermediary shall ensure compliance with the Union and national law, in particular rules on competition and data protection;

-(11) the data intermediary offering services to data subjects shall act in the data subjects’ best interest when facilitating the exercise of their rights, in particular by advising data subjects on potential data uses and standard terms and conditions attached to such uses;
+(10) the data intermediary offering services to data subjects shall act in the data subjects’ best interest when facilitating the exercise of their rights, in particular by advising data subjects on potential data uses and standard terms and conditions attached to such uses;

-(12) where a data intermediary provides tools for obtaining consent from data subjects or permissions to process data made available by legal persons, it shall specify the jurisdiction or jurisdictions in which the data use is intended to take place and and provide to the data subject tools for tracking the use of that data and consent withdrawal..
+(11) where a data intermediary provides tools for obtaining consent from data subjects or permissions to process data made available by legal persons, it shall specify the jurisdiction or jurisdictions in which the data use is intended to take place and and provide to the data subject tools for tracking the use of that data and consent withdrawal.

 ### Article 12 Competent authorities